ohmytofu-ai/tgi-angryface/README.md

 ### Docker
-You can bake a custom local PEFT model into your very own TGI container by copying your model into `CUSTOM_MODELS` and run `docker build -t me/my-image-name -f Dockerfile.bake-peft-into-container`.
+You can bake a custom local PEFT model into your very own TGI container by copying your model into `CUSTOM_MODELS` and run `docker build -t me/my-image-name -f Dockerfile.bake-peft-into-container .`.
 Then run it as usual (see below) but substitute the huggingface container image with your very fresh `me/my-image-name` image.

 <div align="center">